Cycling and walking projects

 The initial study was complete in 2014 and the route was developed between 2014/2016.

-The project is at stage 3 of the development and aims to be finished between 2017/2018.
-Stage 3 aims to
+The project is at stage 4 of the development which is programmed to complete during 2020/21.
+Stage 4 aims to

 - complete statutory procedures